Code-Institute-Submissions/Chilli-Growers/README.md

 # Chilli Growers.

 A website designed to provide information to users on how to grow chilli plants.
-Will also include a section on recommended chilli types with links to the related wikipedia pages.
+The website will include a section on recommended chilli types with links to the related wikipedia pages.
 The userbase will mostly be beginner growers looking to start their own plant.

 # UX